 A basic knowledge of medical techniques is beneficial to have before using a backpacking first aid kit.
 If you have a community center nearby, consider asking about outdoor emergency response classes.
 Online resources are available to assist you as well.
-One of the best online resources may be the website of the manufacturer.
+Courses on how to treat burns, sprained ankles, rashes from poison ivy, and other outdoor dangers can all be valuable to a safe outdoor experience.
 Often, manufacturers post detailed instructions for each and every item on their website for ease of use.

 Once you have down the basics of first aid, make sure everyone in your party also knows how to use the kit.
 Even kids can learn simple ways to help during an emergency.
 If you prepare them ahead of time, children have the potential to be effective in using a backpacking kit on another individual.

 All quality kits will come with an instruction card or booklet.
 If you’re not professionally trained in medicine, the kit will still assist you if you follow directions.
 In addition, in emergency situations, stress can create an environment that’s not conducive to remembering the specifics of emergency medical training.
 So, even if you’re trained, keep the card to assist you in times of extreme stress.